sunfounder/pico-2w-kit/docs/source/pyproject/py_game_guess_number.rst

 **Conclusion**

-You've successfully built an interactive Guess the Number game using the Raspberry Pi Pico 2w!
+You've successfully built an interactive Guess the Number game using the Raspberry Pi Pico 2 W!
 This project combines user input, random number generation, and display output to create a fun and engaging game.
 It's an excellent way to practice working with keypads, LCD displays, and game logic in MicroPython.

 Feel free to enhance the game further by adding new features or improving the interface.
 This project can serve as a foundation for more complex interactive applications.